talita-aya/netflix/README.md

-# netflix
+# Netflix
-something like a netflix interface (en)

-algo parecido com a interface da netflix (pt-br)
+A netflix interface coded in HTML and CSS, without backend configuration, only a project to learn more about the basics of FrontEnd